Kenya-Rae/home-cook-recipes/README.md

 - Create an appealing, functional site.
 - Demonstrate the use of full-stack development.
-- Make site that allows users to find and share recipes.
+- Make a site that allows users to find and share recipes.

 #### User Stories

 As a user I want:

-- Search for recipes.
+- To search for recipes.
 - To understand the instructions given.
-- Share recipes.
+- To share recipes.
 - Consistent functionalities.

 As the site owner I want: